Montana Draw Odds & Application Guide

 - There is no cap on point accumulation.

-- Group applications use the square of the lowest member’s point total.
-Two hunters applying together — one with 10 points, one with 3 — enter the draw with 9 entries (3² = 9).
+- Group applications use the lowest member’s weighted point total.
+Two hunters applying together — one with 10 points, one with 3 — enter the draw with only 9 entries.
 The 10-point hunter just burned their advantage.
 Apply solo unless all group members share similar point levels.

 General Tags vs. Limited-Entry Permits